eriknyquist/app_timer/README.rst

 ###############################################

-This module implements an application timer layer in pure C, which allows you to have an arbitrary number of timed events running at once, and provides a flexible absraction for the timer/counter source used to measure time (referred to as a "hardware model").
+This module implements an application timer layer in pure C, which allows you to use a single timer/counter source to drive an arbitrary number of timed events, and provides a flexible abstraction for the timer/counter source used to measure time (referred to as the "hardware model").
 Wether your source of time is a timer interrupt in an embedded system, or a read-only monotonic counter that cannot generate interrupts, you can write a hardware model that will allow app_timer to work with it.

 If you are writing C or C++ for an embedded device that has a timer/counter peripheral that can be configured to generate an interrupt when a certain count value is reached, and you would